carterdbroom/canada-flow-finder-2.0/README.md

 ---
 ### Day 5
 I used headless mode and disabled images which substantially improved performance.
 I used benchmarking to determine the time it took to download data for each station.
 When there was data it took around 1.5 seconds.
 When there was not data it took around 7 seconds.
 That is partially because I make sure it waits 5 seconds if it cannot find the discharge data.
 I think I can bring that time down to improve it.
 I also should just get rid of the stations that don't have discharge data.
 Right now, if 1/5 of the stations don't have discharge data, and there are 2164 stations, it will take around an hour and a half to download the data.
 I can for sure improve it to under an hour, whether that means reducing the wait time for stations without data, or not reading those stations at all.
 I still haven't explored multiprocessing either.
 Lots to improve on.

+---
+### Day 6
+I ran the script on all of the stations.
+This revealed some errors within the code.
+I fixed them and ran the script fully.
+Recording the stations without data did not go as planned.
+I fixed the code after running it, so I'll test it tomorrow and get the full picture of how many stations don't have discharge data.
+It took about 1 hour and 10 minutes to run including stations without discharge data, which is good news.
+With some improvements I can have it to well under an hour.